Home Ignition Zone

 The majority of homes lost to wildfire are first ignited by embers and small flames.
-By reducing the susceptibility of the area immediately around the home and the home itself, the chances of a home surviving an ember storm or small spot fire are greatly increased.
-Work in the Home Ignition Zone is also called creating defensible space.
+By reducing the susceptibility of the home and the area immediately around the home (also called the “home ignition zone”), the chances of a home surviving a wildfire are greatly increased.

-- The Intermediate Zone (5-30 feet from the home).
 Use careful landscaping to reduce the continuity of fuels and help slow fire down.
+Remove branches that overhang the structure.
+Replace wood fencing with noncombustible metal fencing where it attaches to the home.

 Community Tools